juju/docs/src/en/getting-started.md

 # Configuring

 Now the Juju software is installed, it needs to be configured to use your particular cloud provider.
-This is done by generating and editing a file, `environments.yaml`, which will live in your `~/.juju/` directory on Linux and OSX, `%LOCALAPPDATA%/Juju` on Windows.
+This is done by generating and editing the following file.

+## Linux & Mac OSX

+    ~/.juju/environments.yaml

+## Windows
+    %LOCALAPPDATA%/Juju

 You can generate the environments file manually, but Juju also includes a boilerplate configuration option that will flesh out most of the file for you and minimise the amount of work (and potential errors).

 To generate an initial config file, you simply need to run: